roshanrai1304/water-quality-db/README.md

   4. Making the route's for different action of the api such as CRUD.
   5. Dockerize the whole container.
   6. Emulate it using localstack for ec2 instance

+To run the repo use the command in order:
+  1. docker pull roshanrai1304/water-quality-api:0.0.1.RELEASE
+  2. docker run -d -p 3000:3000 roshanrai1304/water-quality-api:0.0.1.RELEASE

+After running the command you can see you the api on https://localhost:3000/docs